Why It’s Important to Pay Your Monthly Bills on Time

 The benefits of paying monthly bills on time

 Does it really matter if you pay your bills late?
 Short answer: You bet it does.
-While it can be tempting to blow your cell phone payment on dinner at that new eclectic tapas place that opened down the street, it turns out there are some solid reasons why paying your bills on time is even better than tapas.
-For starters, this healthy habit can benefit you and your financial future.
+While it can be tempting to spend the money that should go to your cell phone payment on dinner at that new neighborhood restaurant, there are some good reasons why paying your bills on time is more important.
+For starters, this payment habit can benefit you and your financial future.
 Paying those monthly bills when they’re due not only increases your peace of mind, it also saves you money.
-Here are the top four benefits of paying bills on time:
+Here are some benefits of paying bills on time.

-Here’s the best part: Getting into the habit of paying your monthly bills on time can help you in the future, too.
-More specifically, learning to manage your money and how to pay bills on time now will have benefits down the road when it comes to using credit cards responsibly, whether you have a card already, or plan to get one in the future.
-Late payments on credit card bills can add up to big annoyances, including late fees and interest charges.
-They can also negatively impact your credit score.
-So staying on top of paying bills now can help you avoid credit issues later on.
+Learning to manage your money and how to pay bills on time now will have benefits in the future too.
+When it comes to using credit cards responsibly, late payments on credit card bills can not only cause late fees and increased interest charges, but they can also negatively impact your credit score.
+Staying on top of paying bills now can help you avoid credit issues later on.